Greg London: Life in performance

-In winter 2007 he returned to England with his own show at The Venue in London's West End.
+In winter 2007, he returned to England with his own show at The Venue in London's West End.
 The ICONS in London opened to rave reviews by both media and audiences alike.

 He appeared and sang in the 2008 movie The Dukes, directed by Robert Davi.
 From July 2007 to the end of 2009 he performed at the Sammy Davis Jr Showroom at Harrah's Entertainment in Reno, Nevada.
 In January 2008 he was named the "Show of the Year" by the entertainment editor of the Sacramento Bee.
 By the end of 2008 he had become one of Reno's longest-running solo entertainers ever.
 In July 2009 he won Best Entertainer of Nevada in the Nevada Magazine readers poll, and Best Show of Northern Nevada for his comedy rock stylized ICONS an episodic satire musical that utilizes mixing genres, both lampooning and parodies of iconic artists and original satire; created by London and written in the classic literary format, The Hero's Journey, with theater director David Taylor and London playwright Paul Miller.
 At the end of 2009 London garnered a "best impersonation" credit in The Huffington Post.
 In July 2011 he won Best Show of Nevada in the Nevada Magazine readers poll.

-On May 27, 2010 the Las Vegas Review Journal announced a move to the Riviera.
+On May 27, 2010, the Las Vegas Review Journal announced a move to the Riviera.
 At the Red Carpet Media event September 2, 2010 Riviera President, Bob Vanucci, told the media the resort secured Greg London after searching for a performer who could fill the void left in the Las Vegas Strip entertainment landscape by the death of long time Strip performer, Danny Gans.
-Greg London was presented with three congratulatory letters from Nevada Governor Gibbons, Congresswoman Dina Titus and Senator Ensign, September 2, 2010 was declared by proclamation Greg London's ICONS Day by Las Vegas Mayor Oscar Goodman.
+Greg London was presented with three congratulatory letters from Nevada Governor Gibbons, Congresswoman Dina Titus and Senator Ensign, September 2, 2010, was declared by proclamation Greg London's ICONS Day by Las Vegas Mayor Oscar Goodman.
 He was then moved to the Las Vegas Hilton in early 2011.

 Hit singles

-Greg London's success as a pop music artist began during the 2008 holiday season, when his rendition of "Have Yourself A Merry Little Christmas" debuted as the #2 most added track on FMQB's AC40 Chart and Radio & Records (Billboard) Adult Contemporary chart during the same week.
+Greg London's success as a pop music artist began during the 2008 holiday season, when his rendition of "Have Yourself a Merry Little Christmas" debuted as the #2 most added track on FMQB's AC40 chart and Radio & Records (Billboard) Adult Contemporary chart during the same week.
 It peaked at #40 on FMQB.

 London followed up with a cover of the David Gates song "Everything I Own" (originally a hit for the soft rock group Bread in 1972).
-It stayed in the Top 30 on the Mediabase and R&R airplay charts for eleven weeks, reaching #25 and #26 respectively; it hit number 5 on the FMQB AC40 Chart.
-London's next single released to radio, a cover of the Glenn Shorrock song "Cool Change" (originally a hit for the soft rock group Little River Band in 1979), hit the Top 30 on the Media Base and R&R airplay charts on August 18, 2009 and went to #5 on FMQB AC40.
+It stayed in the top 30 of the Mediabase and R&R airplay charts for eleven weeks, reaching #25 and #26 respectively; it also hit number 5 on the FMQB AC40 chart.
+London's next single released to radio, a cover of the Glenn Shorrock song "Cool Change" (originally a hit for the soft rock group Little River Band in 1979), hit the top 30 on the Media Base and R&R airplay charts on August 18, 2009, and went to #5 on FMQB AC40.